 - Univeristy activities for the third age

 - See participating Summer Universities in Finland kesayliopistot.fi/ota-yhteytta/

 Finnish Language Courses at Summer Universities

-Course levels vary from level 0 up to level B2-C1.
+Course levels vary by institution, from level 0 up to level B2-C1.
 Themed courses, such as oral or written communication, are also available.
-Summer universities offering Finnish language courses include Kuopio, Central Ostrobothnia, Helsinki, Jyväskylä, Northern Ostrobothnia, Oulu, Päijät-Häme (Lahti), South Karelia, Tampere, Turku, and Vaasa.
+Summer universities offering Finnish language courses usually include Kuopio, Central Ostrobothnia, Helsinki, Jyväskylä, Mikkeli, Northern Ostrobothnia, Oulu, Päijät-Häme (Lahti), South Karelia, Tampere, Turku, and Vaasa.

 Online courses have increased in number and frequency, making it possible to participate from outside Finland.
 These courses are increasingly available year-round.

 Summer Universities: kesayliopistot.fi/ota-yhteytta/